-Voice Voice Explains how we will seek out and act on the voice of children, young people and their families Details the actions we will take to; tackle child poverty, improve the mental wellbeing of children, young people and families, keep children and young people safe, strengthen support for families and meet the challenges children, young people and families face due to disability and neurodiversity Care Outlines how we will support our looked after and care experienced children and young people to their full potential Outlines how we will support our looked after and care experienced children and young people to reach their full potential Describes how we will support the workforce to listen and be compassionate in their decision making, develop trusting relationships with our children, young people and families and deliver the services and supports they need Scaffolding Scaffolding Outlines the key actions strategic leaders will take together to ensure that the 'system' supports the delivery of improvements outlined within this plan.
+Voice Voice Explains how we will seek out and act on the voice of children, young people and their families Details the actions we will take to; tackle child poverty, improve the mental wellbeing of children, young people and families, keep children and young people safe, strengthen support for families and meet the challenges children, young people and families face due to disability and neurodiversity Care Outlines how we will support our looked after and care experienced children and young people their full potential Outlines how we will support our looked after and care experienced children and young people to reach their full potential Describes how we will support the workforce to listen and be compassionate in their decision making, develop trusting relationships with our children, young people and families and deliver the services and supports they need Scaffolding Outlines the key actions strategic leaders will take together to ensure that th delivery of improvements outlined within this plan.
+Outlines the key actions strategic leaders will take together to ensure that the 'system' supports the delivery of improvements outlined within this plan.